 Map

-Yu Nakagawa is a 300 year old fabric maker which has reinvented itself as a contemporary company selling stylish modern products using tried and tested traditional craft techniques.
-Yu Nakagawa Main Store in Naramachi has a range of elegant goods which includes bags, purses, wallets, hats, scarves, parasols, folding fans, book covers, handkerchiefs, pencil cases, and socks!
+Nakagawa Masashichi Shoten is a 300 year old fabric maker which has reinvented itself as a contemporary company selling stylish modern products using tried and tested traditional craft techniques.
+The Nara Main Store at Shika Saru Kitsune Building in Ganriincho has a range of elegant goods which includes bags, purses, wallets, hats, scarves, parasols, folding fans, book covers, handkerchiefs, pencil cases, and socks!

 Map